aelmosalamy/ascii-combat/README.md

 * To try the game, download the .zip file, extract it and run "main.py".

 ### Game Modules

-* The game uses two modules: Cmd (to run the a generic command-line interface with several useful features) and colorama (an amazing ANSI sequence text colorizer).
+* The game mainly uses two modules: Cmd (to run the a generic command-line interface with several useful features) and colorama (an amazing ANSI sequence text colorizer).

 ### Pull Requests